-Line 9I(3).
+Line 9I(2).
 "RPA '94" Override.
 Instructions for this line are reserved pending published guidance.

-Line 9I(4).
-Full Funding Credit before reflecting "OBRA '87" Full Funding Limitation.
-Enter the excess of (1) the accumulated funding deficiency, disregarding the credit balance and contributions for the current year, if any, over (2) the greater of lines 9I(1) or 9I(3).
+Line 9I(3).
+Full Funding Credit.
+Enter the excess of (1) the accumulated funding deficiency, disregarding the credit balance and contributions for the current year, if any, over (2) the greater of lines 9I(1) or 9I(2).